 I don’t think I made much use of CSS programming in Uni, it was nearly a decade later in my career when CSS came into play.
 Along with mobile-responsive web design around 2008/2009 with CSS3 media queries.

 Adobe Flash has since died down a great deal but I do remember it was in good use for banner ad interactions on websites in 2012, with the digital agency I was working for.
 Apparently, Adobe will stop distributing Flash at the end of 2020.

 - 3D Studio Max (1996) — I produced a 3D animated pillow with this software, which took a lot of iterations and perseverance — I remember never being pleased with the outcome.
 I mean when is art ever finished or perfected… arbitrary I guess!

-- I created my first Hotmail account (launched 1996) in one take in 1998 and not having to be denied email addresses that were taken like nowadays.
+- I created my first Hotmail account (launched in 1996) in one take in 1998 and did not have to be denied email addresses that were taken like nowadays.
 I still use the same email to this day, 22 years later!

 - Search Engine Optimisation (SEO), Macromedia Dreamweaver, and Web Accessibility Initiative (WAI) all came to light at some point in 1997.
 SEO and WAI were not mentioned at Uni from what I recall — presuming still premature in the digital wilderness.